Luowaterbi/luowaterbi.github.io/_pages/about.md

 If you are interested in my research or potential collaborations, please feel free to reach out to me at [xzluo@ir.hit.edu.cn](xzluo@ir.hit.edu.cn)~🎉

+I am interest in algorithm competitions.
+During my undergraduate years, I participated in various programming contests and served as the president of the Programming and Algorithms Association and vice president of the Federation of Student Associations.

 # 🔥 News
 <!-- - *2024.03*: &nbsp;🎉  -->